You want to configure access logging for Symantec ProxySG or Advanced Security Gateway (ASG), and then send the log to a Reporter server.

-For full details on setting up access logging to Reporter, including other options, see the Symantec Reporter 9.x Initial Configuration Guide.
+For full details on setting up access logging to Reporter, including other options, see the Symantec Reporter 10.x Deployment Guide.

-ProxySG is able to upload access logs using various protocols.
+ProxySG can upload access logs using various protocols.
 This article focuses on one specific protocol, and that is the FTP protocol.